-The Importance of Data Visualization and Automation in the Real of Big Data
+The Importance of AI, Data Visualization, and Automation in the Real of Big Data

 The heralded economist and Nobel Laureate Herbert Simon is known for saying, “A wealth of information creates a poverty of attention and a need to allocate that attention efficiently among the overabundance of information sources that might consume it.”
 Indeed, our capacity to process information must have a physical limit and we may be approaching that limit.